PROMETHEUS AND CHIRON

 “You…look like you’re withdrawing,” Tommy said.

 “Heh,” the woman grunted; she seemed to have, ironically, hit a brief lull in her symptoms.
 “You can say that again.
 I’m withdrawing.
 Every night I’m withdrawing.
 I start when it gets dark, as if I’d just gone cold turkey and after sundown all the drugs are completely gone from my body…and it gets worse and worse over the night.
 By midnight I’m starting to puke, and before morning I’ve pissed and shit and puked all over myself.
-And there’s blood in my puke, and I feel like I must’ve thrown up my own liver and the rest of my guts, and I can hardly breathe, and everything hurts so much that I want to die.
+And there’s blood in my puke, and I feel like I must’ve thrown up my own guts, and I can hardly breathe, and everything hurts so much that I want to die.
 But I’m already dead.
 Every night it happens.”

 “I go away,” the woman replied.
 She sounded breathless, and had begun to shake again.